-Practice III - Receiving and Put Away via Individual Case Scan at the Back of House database, depending on the foodservice entity's preference, and will have to be enhanced with the additional Receiving KDEs, Date of receipt and Location of receipt.
+Practice III - Receiving and Put Away via Individual Case Scan at the Back of House

 This method is recommended for foodservice entities that have a lower level of revenue, low location count and/or a low FTL SKU impact.
 This method takes reliance off the immediate previous source of the food due to the foodservice entity taking responsibility for capturing all Receiving KDEs.